TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_a_response.md

 >   value for the end-user.
 Other applications would simplify following the
 >   paper and make it more interesting for the educational community.

-We will attempt to better articulate potential applications of this model for the educational community specifically.
+We have attempted to better articulate what we feel the major application of this model is for the educational community specifically.

 > * validation: Authors present results of fitting the model to existing
 >   courses, but there is no way of telling how good is the fit.
 There are no